NERVE BLOCKS

 What is a Nerve Block?

 Pain Specialists often use Nerve blocks for pain treatment and management.
 Additionally, a bundle of nerves (called a plexus or ganglion) can cause pain to a specific organ or body region.
-Furthermore, specialists can block these nerve signals with an injection of medication into a specific area.
+Furthermore, specialists can block these nerve signals with an injection of medication into a particular area.
 Moreover, doctors call this injection of this nerve-numbing substance a Nerve Block.
 For some patients, Nerve Blocks can offer a non-surgical solution to issues like Lumbago.

 How Are Nerve Blocks Used?